Eben-DevOps/Week-1_Azure_CloudOps/README.md

 1. Delete the Azure CDN profile and endpoint.
 2. Remove the Azure Storage account.
 3. Delete any custom domain DNS records (if applicable).

-## Contributing

-Contributions to this project are welcome.
-Feel free to submit bug reports, feature requests, or pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).